lbpassos/RepData_PeerAssessment1/PA1_template.md

 *The strategy devised fills all the missing values in the dataset with the mean for that 5-minute interval*.

-3. Create a new dataset (newdata) that is equal to the original dataset but with the missing data filled in.
+3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

+*The new dataset is represented by the variable newdata*.

 ```r
 newdata <- mydata